Numerical Analysis of Unsteady Implicitly Constituted Incompressible Fluids: Three-Field Formulation: Numerical experiments

 The flow between two parallel plates induced by the movement at constant speed of one of the plates receives the name of (plane) Couette flow.
 It is one of the few examples of a configuration that allows us to find an exact solution for the steady Navier--Stokes equations and it is well known that this solution has a linear profile.
 In this numerical experiment we will take the Couette flow as the initial condition and investigate the behaviour of the system when the plates stop moving.
 Physically it is expected that the viscosity and no--slip boundary condition will slow down the flow until it finally stops; it can be seen in \cite{Papanastasiou1999} that in the Newtonian case the flow does reach the rest state, albeit in infinite time.

 In this section we will solve system \eqref{PDE_goal} with the Bingham constitutive relation:

 where $\nu>0$ is the viscosity and $\tau_y \geq 0$ is called the yield stress.
-This is the most common model for a viscoplastic fluid, which is a material that for low stresses (i.e. with a magnitude below the yield stress $\tau_y$) behaves like a solid and like a Newtonian fluid otherwise.
+This is the most common model for a viscoplastic fluid, which is a material that for low stresses (i.e.\ with a magnitude below the yield stress $\tau_y$) behaves like a solid and like a Newtonian fluid otherwise.
 Interestingly, viscoplastic fluids in the configuration described above reach the rest state in a finite time and there are theoretical upper bounds for the so called \textit{cessation time} (see \cite{Glowinski1984,Huilgol2002}), which makes this a good problem to test the numerical algorithm.
+Just as in the previous section, for this problem there is also a continuous selection available:

-For this experiment we applied the Papanastasiou regularisation to the non-smooth constitutive relation.
+For this experiment we again applied the Papanastasiou regularisation to the non-smooth constitutive relation, in order to be able to apply Newton's method.
 After nondimensionalisation this regularised constitutive law takes the form (compare with \eqref{papanastasiou2_reg}):

 where $Bn = \frac{\tau_y L}{\nu U}$ is the Bingham number (here $U$ and $L$ are a characteristic velocity and length of the problem, respectively), and $M>0$ is the regularisation parameter (as $M\rightarrow\infty$ we recover the non--smooth relation; compare with \cref{fig:papanastasiou2}).
 The problem was solved on the unit square $\Omega = (0,1)^2$ with the following boundary conditions: